hartkopp/M_CAN-on-STM32MP157A-DK1/README.md

 The 3 patches can be found in the [patches](/patches) directory.

-After copying the 3 patches to the `linux-stm32mp-4.19-r0` directory just follow the steps in the [README.HOW_TO.txt](https://wiki.st.com/stm32mpu/nsfr_img_auth.php/b/b9/Linux.README.HOW_TO.txt) which can also be found in that directory to build and finally install the new kernel on the traget. **The README.HOW_TO.txt helper file is THE reference for the Linux kernel build** states the wiki - and they are right.
+After copying the 3 patches to the `linux-stm32mp-4.19-r0` directory just follow the steps in the [README.HOW_TO.txt](https://wiki.st.com/stm32mpu/nsfr_img_auth.php/b/b9/Linux.README.HOW_TO.txt) which can also be found in that directory to build and finally install the new kernel on the traget.
+The STM wiki states: **The README.HOW_TO.txt helper file is THE reference for the Linux kernel build** - and they are right.

 ### Hardware setup

+(info can be found in the fist patch - to be continued)